 - Confidentiality.
-Keep testing information confidential at all times. - Contact Information (team championships).
-The site coordinator will provide official travel party and drug testing contact information to the drug-testing crew chief. - Couriers (individual/team championship).
+Keep testing information confidential at all times. - Couriers.
 The host will provide couriers to notify student-athletes of their selection for drug testing immediately after the event for which they were selected.
-The courier must stay with the student-athlete and accompany him/her to the drug-testing area within 60 minutes of their notification. - Drug-Testing Site Coordinator Manual.
-The drug-testing site coordinator's manual, provided by Drug Free Sport, is available on the NCAA website at www.ncaa.org/drugtesting.

-- Escorts (team championships only).
+The courier must stay with and accompany the student-athlete to the drug-testing area within 60 minutes of notification, unless directed otherwise by the DCO. - Drug-Testing Site Coordinator Manual.
+The Championship Drug-Testing Site Coordinator Manual is available on the NCAA website at www.ncaa.org/drugtesting. - Escorts (team championships only).
 Two individuals (one per team) shall be assigned to serve as escorts for each game in which drug testing will occur.
 These individuals shall escort selected student-athletes and their institutional representative from the locker room to the drug-testing area. - Fluids.
-A sufficient supply of individual cans or bottles of non-alcoholic and non-caffeinated fluids (e.g., bottled water, fluid replacement drinks) for distribution in the drug-testing area to studentathletes, as designated in the site coordinator's manual.
+A sufficient supply of individual cans or bottles of non-alcoholic and non-caffeinated fluids (e.g., bottled water, fluid replacement drinks) for distribution in the drug-testing area to student-athletes, as designated in the site coordinator's manual.
 These supplies should be obtained from the supply of beverages provided by the NCAA. - Meeting with Tournament Manager.
 Meet with the tournament manager to discuss duties and budget development. - Second Meeting.
 Meet with the tournament manager after the host receives confirmation that testing will take place at a site.
 If testing will be conducted at the site: - Assistance.
-Assist drug-testing crew chief during testing. - Confirmation.
+Assist the DCO during testing. - Confirmation.
 Confirm receipt of the NCAA drug-testing notification memorandum. - Credentials.
 The host will issue all-access credentials and parking passes for the drug-testing crew and other necessary drug-testing personnel.
-Credentials should not reference drug-testing, doping control, etc. If an affiliation must be listed on the credential, games management or medical/athletic training is preferred. - Crew Chief.
-Contact the drug-testing crew chief assigned to the site to discuss logistics. - Meet with Crew Chief.
-Meet with the drug-testing crew chief the day prior to the scheduled testing date. - Plans.
-Meet with the tournament manager to finalize plans. - Report.
+Credentials should not reference drug-testing, doping control, etc. If an affiliation must be listed on the credential, games management or medical/athletic training is preferred. - Doping Control Officer.
+Contact the Doping Control Officer (DCO) assigned to the site to discuss logistics. - Meet with the Doping Control Officer.
+Meet with the Doping Control Officer the day prior to the scheduled testing date. - Plans.
+Meet with the tournament manager to finalize plans.

+- Report.
 Submit drug-testing invoice (with receipts) to Drug Free Sport within 45 days after the championship. - Transportation.
 Pre-arrange for transportation for student-athletes to and from the competition venue to the drug-testing area and back to the sports venue or team hotel, should transportation become necessary. - Transportation/Lodging (Drug-Testing Crew).
 The drug-testing crew chief is responsible for arranging their own transportation and lodging but, may request the assistance of the site coordinator.